 Coping with vestibular conditions like Supermarket Syndrome is definitely possible, especially if you have a few go-to options for vertigo relief.
 Some of the popular choices of patients include the following:

-Several patients with chronic vertigo attacks follow a comprehensive care regimen.
+Several patients with chronic spinning sensations follow a comprehensive care regimen to experience vertigo relief.
 Some also work closely with doctors, ENT physicians, and physical therapists to devise a tailored-fit vestibular therapy and exercise program (home and in-clinic routine) that integrates techniques like:

 Some people who frequently struggle with vertigo attacks resort to aromatherapy for relief.
 According to studies, aromatherapy helps ease vertigo symptoms by relaxing the nerves and blood vessels.
 You can apply essential oils topically (combined with carrier oils like sunflower or avocado oil) or use aromatherapy inhalers (great for people constantly on the road).
 Air diffusers also make a great addition to your room, so you can inhale the plant essences that help ground the body and stabilize the central nervous system.